Plants that are dangerous for your cat

 Chrysanthemums > digestive disorders

-Hydrangea > Asphyxiation which can lead to death.
+Hydrangea > Asphyxiation that can lead to death.

-Holly > Pay particular attention to berries which can cause digestive and/or nervous disorders.
-If swallowed, coma or even death.
+Holly > Pay particular attention to the berries which can cause digestive and/or nervous disorders.
+In case of significant ingestion, coma, or even death.

 Hyacinths > vomiting and diarrhea

-Ivy > In particular the ivy producing berries which can cause digestive and/or respiratory disorders.
+Ivy > Especially ivy producing berries that can cause digestive and/or respiratory problems.

 Oleander > Extremely toxic.
 Digestive, cardiac, respiratory, nervous disorders.
-Asphyxiation which can lead to death.
+Asphyxiation that can lead to death.

-Lily of the valley > Very toxic.
-Causes heart problems, vomiting, convulsions, hyper salivation.
+Lily of the Valley > Very toxic.
+Causes cardiac disorders, vomiting, convulsions, hypersalivation.

 Daffodils > Digestive disorders, hypersalivation...